5 Legal Issues Landlords in Muskegon Could Face

 Choose a Firm That Can Help You

 As a landlord handling business with tenants in Muskegon, you’ll need the assistance of an experienced attorney backed by a firm that knows landlord law in Michigan.
-At Bowen Law, we provide qualified assistance and expert advice in all legal matters regarding landlord-tenant disputes.
+At Bowen Hoogstra Law, we provide qualified assistance and expert advice in all legal matters regarding landlord-tenant disputes.
 If you need help, contact us today.

 DISCLAIMER: